madebyollin/hintbot/README.md

 ![](readme_images/model_progress.png)

 The model output is substantially better than a standard downscale.
 However, it still falls short of human performance (for now).
 This is not an indicator that the human performance is unreachable–rather, it's just a sign of my own lack of experience in building models.
-It probably needs more parameters.
+It probably needs more parameters, or something.

-**How does it work in-browser?**
+**Wait, how does it work in-browser?**

 I've used [keras.js](https://github.com/transcranial/keras-js/) to do the processing client-side.
 It loads and renders very quickly because the model (and size of input/output) is very small.